James Schön

 James Frederick Schön (1802, in Ober Weiler – 30 March 1889, in Chatham) was a German missionary and linguist who was active in Sierra Leone.
 He also participated in the Niger expedition of 1841.

-After attending the Basel Seminary, Schön attended the Church Missionary Society College in London.
-He qualified as a priest in 1832 and immediately went to Sierra Leone.
+After attending the Basel Seminary, Schön attended the Church Missionary Society College in London; he was ordained as a priest in 1832 and immediately went to Sierra Leone.
 He remained active with the Church Missionary Society until 1853.

+He became a naturalized British subject in 1854.

-He became an expert on the Hausa language and was awarded an honorary doctorate from Oxford University in 1884.
+He became an expert on the Hausa language and is credited with writing the first Christian material in Hausa when he translated the Lord's Prayer in 1843.
+He was awarded an honorary doctorate from Oxford University in 1884.